vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 to fully wrap, and if so, try gently pulling it.
 If it seems to stretch in response to the pull, it's a flex bandage and should be stretched to provide a nice seal.

+#### Bandaging for no-longer-inflamed wounds on the fingers

+Generally, within about 2-3 days, the wound will be sufficiently healed that it's no longer inflamed.
+At this point, the trade-off for keeping it bandaged changes -- keeping it continuously bandaged increases the chances of skin maceration, where the skin turns whitish.
+The reason for this is that the fingers get a lot of water exposure and some water enters and gets trapped inside the waterproof bandaging.

+At this point, the best strategy is:

+* Leave the wound open at most times, but monitor for reddening/inflammation.

+* Put a bandage on the wound for these kinds of situations:

+  * Outdoor trips for shopping

+  * Laundry trips

+  * Jogging trips (maybe? more of a safety measure for these)

+  * Shower/bath (more a safety measure to reduce the risk of agitation due to hot water)